wso2-attic/ballerina-integrator/docs/learn/integration-tutorials/storing-and-forwarding-messages/README.md

 2019-07-05 17:42:40,877 WARN  [wso2/messageStore] - Maximum retires breached when forwarding message to HTTP endpoint http://localhost:9090/grandoaks/categories/surgery/reserve.
 Forwarding message to DLC Store
 ```

-If you start back the Health care service within 15 seconds, message will be delivered to the service and appointment file
+If you restart the Health care service within 15 seconds, message will be delivered to the service and you will get the response with the HTTP Status code 202.
-will get updated.